Ernst Toller: Life and career

 Together with leading anarchists, such as B. Traven and Gustav Landauer, and Toller's party, the Independent Social Democratic Party of Germany (USPD), Toller was involved in the short-lived 1919 Bavarian Soviet Republic.
-The communists were against the founding of a communist republic at this point.
-He served as president from 6 April to 12 April.
-Communists agitated against Toller and his councils and sent speakers into soldiers barracks to announce that the Council Republic did not deserve to be defended.
-He issued numerous decrees, almost all of which remained unrealised: the press was to be socialised, the mining industry was to be socialised, and the eight-hour working day made legally binding.
-He decreed that citizens could withdraw only 100 marks per day from the banks, and issued reassurance to the workers that these measures were directed against the major capitalists who were attempting to take money abroad.
+At the time, the communists opposed the founding of a communist republic.
+Toller served as president from 6 to 12 April.
+Communists agitated against him and his councils and sent speakers into soldiers' barracks to announce that the Council Republic did not deserve to be defended.
+Toller issued numerous decrees, almost none of which were realised: the press was to be socialised, the mining industry to be socialised, and the eight-hour working day made legally binding.
+He decreed that citizens could withdraw only 100 marks per day from the banks, and assured workers that these measures were directed against the major capitalists who were attempting to take money abroad.
 A decree was made against exorbitant rents.
 His government members were not always well-chosen.
-For instance, the Foreign Affairs Deputy Dr. Franz Lipp (who had been admitted several times to psychiatric hospitals) informed Vladimir Lenin via cable that the ousted former Minister-President, Johannes Hoffmann, had fled to Bamberg and taken the key to the ministry toilet with him.
-On 13 April 1919 the Communist Party seized power, with Eugen Leviné as their leader.
+Foreign Affairs Deputy Franz Lipp became known for his eccentricity: in particular, he informed Vladimir Lenin via cable that the former Minister-President Johannes Hoffmann had taken the key to the ministry toilet with him while fleeing to Bamberg.
+On 13 April 1919, the Communist Party seized power, with Eugen Leviné as their leader.
 In May 1919, the republic was defeated by the Freikorps.